KUL - OSL

 • Which airline alliances offer flights from Kuala Lumpur to Oslo Airport?

-Star Alliance, oneworld, and SkyTeam are the airline alliances operating flights between Kuala Lumpur and Oslo Airport, with oneworld being the most commonly used for this route.
+oneworld, Star Alliance, and SkyTeam are the airline alliances operating flights between Kuala Lumpur and Oslo Airport, with oneworld being the most commonly used for this route.

 • How does KAYAK find such low prices on flights from Kuala Lumpur to Oslo Airport?